lab-cosmo/librascal/docs/source/how_to.rst

    #include "tests.hh"

-   namespace proteus {
+   namespace rascal {

      ... // test cases go here

-   } // proteus
+   } // rascal

-Any test case in such a file will be added to *Proteus*\' main test suite.
+Any test case in such a file will be added to *Rascal*\' main test suite.
 It is recommended to group test cases that logically belong together in sub test suites using the ``BOOST_AUTO_TEST_SUITE`` macro.
 Imagine we write a new sub-suite called ``tutorial_test``

 .. code-block:: c++

    #include "tests.hh"

-   namespace proteus {
+   namespace rascal {

      BOOST_AUTO_TEST_SUITE(tutorial_test);